Houston Roberts

-Houston Roberts (1905 – March 21, 1951) was an American murderer and suspected serial killer who was convicted for poisoning his two granddaughters in 1949, one fatally, but later confessed that he was also responsible for killing two of his wives in 1931 and 1933.
-He was never prosecuted for the former murders, but was sentenced to death for his granddaughter's murder and subsequently executed in 1951, despite recanting his confession and claiming that he was innocent.
+Houston Roberts (1905 – March 21, 1951) was an American murderer and suspected serial killer who was convicted for poisoning his two granddaughters in 1949, one fatally.
+He also confessed to killing two of his wives in 1931 and 1933.
+He was never prosecuted for the former murders, but was sentenced to death for his granddaughter's murder.
+Roberts was subsequently executed in 1951, despite recanting his confession and claiming he was innocent.

 Murder of Mary Hill

 At the time of the crimes, Roberts, an unemployed dairy herdsman, lived with his daughter Gladys and her family, who operated a boarding house in Jackson, Mississippi.
-He had previously been charged with passing bad checks in 1940, but after suffering an attack during the trial, he was remanded to the Mississippi State Hospital in Whitfield on January 13, 1940, where underwent medical examinations.
+He had previously been charged with passing bad checks in 1940, but after suffering an attack during the trial, he was remanded to the Mississippi State Hospital in Whitfield on January 13, 1940, where he underwent medical examinations.
 After spending twelve days in the hospital, Roberts was determined to be sane and released, with the charges against him dropped altogether.